 - Your muscles will constrict too tight (which leads to cramps).

-Since your muscles are controlled by electrical impulses and electrolytes conduct said impulses, when the levels are low, and your brain tries to communicate to the muscles that they need to contract, the muscles will either be slow to respond or (in severe cases) not respond at all.
+Your brain controls your muscles through electrical impulses, and electrolytes conduct said impulses, so when the levels are low, and your brain tries to communicate to the muscles that they need to contract, the muscles will either be slow to respond or (in severe cases) not respond at all.

 When that occurs, you’re not only killing your chances of winning; you’re also increasing your risk of sustaining a severe injury.